saicharan-clan/shellscripting_project/README.md

-Script to report the usage of aws in your account ?
+Script to report the usage of aws in your account ? and creating cronjob